openzipkin/zipkin-ruby/README.md

 * `:sample_rate` (default: 0.1) - the ratio of requests to sample, from 0 to 1
 * `:sampled_as_boolean` - When set to true (default but deprecrated), it uses true/false for the `X-B3-Sampled` header.
 When set to false uses 1/0 which is preferred.
 * `:trace_id_128bit` - When set to true, high 8-bytes will be prepended to trace_id.
 The upper 4-bytes are epoch seconds and the lower 4-bytes are random.
 This makes it convertible to Amazon X-Ray trace ID format v1.
 (See http://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-request-tracing.html)
 * `:async` - By default senders will flush traces asynchronously.
 Set to `false` to make that process synchronous.
-Only supported by the HTTP and SQS senders.
+Only supported by the HTTP, RabbitMQ, and SQS senders.
 * `:logger` - The default logger for Rails apps is `Rails.logger`, else it is `STDOUT`.
 Use this option to pass a custom logger.

 #### Sender specific